superstarlifter/doc/docs/getting_started/dashboards.md

 ## Dashboards

-Dashboards allow you to visualize your data through charts, tables, and KPIs
+Dashboards allow you to visualize data through charts, tables, and KPIs

 ### Access a dashboard:

-Access a dashboard using the navigational tools at the top of your screen
+Access a dashboard using the navigational tools at the top of the screen

 <img src="../assets/navigational_tools_matt.png"  style="width:600px" class="border"></img>